 Step 4: We’re Not Done Yet!
 But You’re Close!

 We think you’re pretty special if you’re at this point.
 But we have several more steps to complete on our end before offering you a contract for employment.

 We’ll check the references you listed in your application, we’ll run a criminal background check, sex offender database check, and a social media check.
 For full-time and returning staff, background checks are processed annually prior to the summer.

-If that is all satisfactory, our owner/director Yates will contact you for a final phone-interview before formally offering you a position and sending a contract.
+If that is all satisfactory, our camp director Yates will contact you for a final phone interview before formally offering you a position and sending a contract.

-Thank you Yates and Marisa for hiring incredible individuals, running an amazing camp, and bringing three generations of men in our family closer together!” -Amanda Simons from Richmond, VA (Parent)
+Thank you Yates and Marisa for hiring incredible individuals, running an amazing camp, and bringing three generations of men in our family closer together!” – Amanda Simons from Richmond, Virginia (Parent)